 02 of 05

 Color is the biggest stumbling block for novice garden designers.
-We hate to limit our color palettes and usually wind up with every color under the sun.
 It's interesting how many people can tell you if they look good in blueish-reds or orange-reds, but most cannot tell the difference between red flowers.
 If you have a preference for certain colors or an abhorrence of orange or yellow in your garden, you may already be on your way to a pleasing color palette.
-If you're the type to... impulse buy or to buy one of this and one of that, take heart.
-You can still use all the colors you like, you just might need to create more garden beds to keep them separated.
-This article on combining colors will help you see the relationships between complementary colors, like blue and yellow, that make their opposites appear more vibrant, harmonious colors, like yellow and green, that seem to gently shift in shades and even how to throw caution to the wind and stick with a polychromatic palette - and love it.
+If you're the type to impulse buy or to buy one of this and one of that, take heart.
+You can still use all the colors you like, but you just might need to create more garden beds to keep them separated.
+Take note of the relationships between complementary colors, such as blue and yellow, that make their opposites appear more vibrant; harmonious colors, such as yellow and green, that seem to gently shift in shades; and even how to throw caution to the wind and stick with a polychromatic palette—and love it.

 03 of 05

-When we work in our gardens, our attention is on the small details, like the slug damage on the Hostas and weeds that sprang up over night.
-Many of us don't step back and view our gardens the way a new visitor would.
-Ideally, a garden should not be able to be taken in in one glance.
+When you work in your garden, oftentimes your attention is on the small details, such as the slug damage on the hostas and weeds that sprang up overnight.
+Many people don't step back and view their gardens the way a new visitor would.
+Ideally, a garden should not be able to be taken in at one glance.
 It should be a leisurely discovery.
 An easy way to accomplish that is to include focal points in your garden.
-Focal points can be large plants, structures or ornaments and their function is to grab the eye's... attention and then direct to the surrounding plants.
+Focal points can be large plants, structures, or ornaments and their function is to grab the eye's attention and then direct to the surrounding plants.
 Don't think your garden is too small to have a focal point.
 Even containers need a focal point to anchor them.

 05 of 05

-Sound is probably not at the top of the list, when you think about things to include in your garden design.
+Sound is probably not at the top of the list when you think about things to include in your garden design.
 But sound is what breathes life into a garden.
-Whether it's the wind rustling plants, the sound of gravel crunching under foot, bird songs or trickling water, sound should be considered and planned for.
+Whether it's the wind rustling plants, the sound of gravel crunching underfoot, bird songs, or trickling water, the sound should be considered and planned for.
 It can be as easy as using plants with seeds for the birds or as complicated as a series of waterfalls.
-Your time in the garden is often solitary and some captivating sound will make... you feel all the more a part of garden you create.
+Your time in the garden is often solitary and some captivating sound will make you feel all the more a part of the garden you create.